Chapter 11: Beginnings

 Vincent knocked Weiss into a wall, and Hojo remarked that all of a sudden, Omega’s power was fading.
 It wasn’t Vincent’s doing: after Hojo had stuck Weiss’ hand into Nero, Nero had infested Weiss’ body with his magical darkness, and now Weiss was contaminated.
-Just like Hojo predicted, Omega could not tolerate a contaminated host.
+Just like Hojo predicted, Omega would not tolerate a contaminated host.
 Nero asked Weiss, who was now speaking for himself, if they could join together and never be apart again, and Weiss agreed, saying “Let us… join him,” presumably speaking of Omega (although there is another equally valid interpretation that we’ll get to post-credits).
 Nero merged into Weiss’ body, and Weiss stood, approached his throne, and then dissolved, dropping the Protomateria as he did so.
 Oh, there it is.
 It rolls into the Lifestream.

 The stage ended here with Hojo screaming protest.
 Hojo is not seen again after this point, presumably purged from Weiss’ body by Nero.
-Of course, he was also in the Internet and presumably still should be (why not make a backup or a hundred?) but Square Enix’s writers apparently don’t understand that.
+Of course, he was also in the Internet and rightly still should be (why not make a backup or a hundred?) but Square Enix’s writers apparently don’t understand that.
 In any event, he joins the small parade of Shinra executives dying ambiguous deaths.
 Good riddance.
 But the game’s not over yet.
 As for the two of us, despite an absolutely terrible performance with C’s in 6 of the 10 scoring categories, apparently our two S-ranked-categories and a near-perfect performance on side missions was high enough to earn us a B-rank on Chapter 11.
 So strange.